PostgreSQL Explorer MCP server

 python postgres_server.py

-# Set the connection string via environment variable:
+# With connection via environment variable

 export POSTGRES_CONNECTION_STRING="postgresql://username:password@host:port/database"